12 Tips To Help You Succeed This Christmas

 Tip 1: Prepare your warehouse

-Get your peak-season inventory ordered or organised.
+Get your peak-season inventory ordered or organized.
 Making sure your Christmas stock is front and centre of your warehouse can help your team navigate through the festive season.
 Take a look at our CEO’s tip for barcoding your products and organising your warehouse here.
 For an average retailer, 3-4% of orders are mispicks due to normal human error.
 Barcoding your products eliminates this factor, leading to happier customers.

 Tip 2: Spruce up your product photography

 Consider using wintery props and festive backgrounds.
-90% of online buyers say that photo quality is the most important factor in an online sale – Make sure you capitalise on this!
+90% of online buyers say that photo quality is the most important factor in an online sale - Make sure you capitalize on this!
 Your product pack shots should tell the story of your brand and be a reflection of your brand image.

 Tip 3: Increase your website capacity